j-mie6/parsley/docs/tutorial/effective-lexing.md

 whitespace and atomicity of the token for us.
 This is just the tip of the iceberg when it comes to the lexer functionality within Parsley.
 It is well worth having a play around with this functionality and getting used to it!

+A more detailed description of this functionality can be found in the [API Guide](../api-guide/token/Lexer.md).